webix-hub/docs/data/api/mouseevents_on_dblclick_other.md

 on_dblclick
 =============

-@short: attaches a dblclick behavior for component items with the specified CSS class.
+@short: attaches a dblclick behavior for component items with the specified CSS class

 @type: function